 AI in the enterprise

-â 11 min read
+– 10 min read

-Every company needs a corporate AI policy
+Why every company needs a corporate AI policy

-Here's your guide to creating one
+A guide to creating one

-In the late 19th century, as the Industrial Revolution picked up pace, a pressing need arose â the need for policies to regulate working conditions and safeguard workers’ rights.
+In the late 18th century, a pressing need arose as the Industrial Revolution picked up — policies to regulate working conditions and protect workers’ rights.

-- Steps to creating a solid corporate AI policy include: assessing AI needs and goals, creating a governance framework, educating employees, monitoring AI performance, and instituting regular reviews and updates.
+- Steps to creating a solid corporate AI policy include assessing AI needs and goals, creating a governance framework, educating employees, monitoring AI performance, and instituting regular reviews and updates.

 - A corporate AI policy is essential to join the ranks of forward-thinking organizations leading the AI revolution.